gender diversity resource, cute bald chick

 My clients have included Riverbed, Wikia, BlogHer, Cisco, Chevron, Jiffy Lube, Hyperion, and Seton Pediatric Hospital, among others.
 I've worked in the branding industry as a consultant under Interbrand, Bedrock Brands, and Percepticon, and in the social media marketing industry as a consultant under Cerado.
 I've also done a lot of work as a solo consultant.
 My full list of past client projects is here.

 I've love to hear about what you're working on.
 Thanks for being interested in what I do!

-I believe that gender and sexuality are complicated, messy, fascinating, and beautiful.
+I believe that the gender identities, gender presentations, and gender roles in our culture are complicated, messy, fascinating, and beautiful.

 I believe they are uniquely configured for each person, and that when we simplify them down to two options, we end up making perfectly healthy people feel like there must be something wrong with them.

-By respectfully sharing our own unique experiences with gender and sexuality, and by creating opportunities for others to do the same, I believe we work to break down the black and white thinking that is causing this harm.
+By respectfully sharing our own unique experiences with gender, and by creating opportunities for others to do the same, I believe we work to break down the black and white thinking that is causing this harm.